 Recent attacks on public areas have largely been in retaliation to military advances.

 Riverine areas of Akwa Ibom, Bayelsa, Cross River, Delta and Rivers states: Do you not travel to the riverine areas (i.e. the river and swamp areas on or close to the coast accessible by boat, but not by road) of Bayelsa, Delta, Rivers, Akwa Ibom and Cross River states in south-eastern Nigeria because of the very high risk of kidnapping, robbery and other armed attacks by militant and criminal groups, often directed towards foreign oil facilities and personnel.
 A number of attacks on oil facilities have been carried out across the region by the Niger Delta Avengers group.
-If you are in these areas, you should consider leaving.
+Consider leaving if you are in these areas.

 The ability of the Australian Government to provide consular services to Australians in these areas may be severely limited.

 Terrorism is a threat throughout the world.
 See our